 - July 2020 – saw the addition of service to the homeless seniors in Oakland – take a listen to Nathan Ganeshan, Founder of Community Seva.
 (A longer version 12minute clip is on youtu.be).

 India Community Center:Rupal Dandia: We wanted to let you know that we received your very generous donation.
 We are deeply grateful to you for helping us out so that we can continue to serve the seniors and carry out the mission of ICC.
 During this challenging time, the Chinmaya Mission has not only helped us financially but also given a big boost to our morale.
+We continue to burn over $100,000 per month and at least 20 of our staff remain furloughed.
+Our board and many well wishers like your selves have come forward to support us.
 We absolutely can’t thank you all enough.

 Tower Foundation of SJSU email@example.com: The generous gift of $5,000 from the mission will play a vital role in sustaining pantry operations.
 Contributions to the Spartan Food Pantry Operating fund provide the pantry increased flexibility in responding to the rapidly changing service and operational demands that it faces with increasing frequency as we remain open throughout COVID-19.
 This has included supporting procurement of new operating supplies and equipment (face masks, plexiglass screens at service counters, etc.), supporting continued staffing of the student assistants who help us keep the pantry open more hours, to directly purchasing essential menstrual and personal hygiene items for our students that we are unable to receive from our partners at Second Harvest of Silicon Valley.